fermi-ad/acorn-alarms-service/README.md

 ### ALARM

-- An ALARM notifies users when Criteria are met
+- An ALARM notifies users when Conditions are met
-  - Criteria are conditions of Device data
+  - Conditions may be comparisons of Device data to limits
+  - Conditions may be explicit boolean data from Devices
+  - Conditions may be the states of other associated ALARMs
+  - Conditions may be complex (require multiple triggers over time or constant trigger over time)
-- An ALARM may contain Devices (with Criteria)
+- An ALARM may contain Devices (with Conditions)
 - An ALARM may contain other ALARMS

 - An ALARM is a persistent collection of states: